Hospitality Data Analytics

 Manage and reply to conversations

-Centralize ticketing system
+Centralise ticketing system

-Analyze results and metrics
+Analyse results and metrics

 Console Features

-Assigning Agents
+Assigning agents

 Manage and distribute tasks across your team with one click.